 The Food and Drug Administration states that there are no known adverse effects from eating food, drinking beverages and using medicine screened by X-ray.

 However, if you’re still uncomfortable with it, you can inform the TSA officer you do not want the breast milk and formula to be X-rayed or opened.
 In this case, you may be subject to additional screening procedures, such as a pat-down and inspection of your other carry-ons, to clear the liquid.

 Are freezer packs allowed?

 Ice packs, freezer packs, frozen gel packs and other accessories required to cool breast milk are allowed in carry-ons.
-Beware though, if these accessories are partially frozen or slushy, they are subject to additional screening, so it’s best to make sure ice packs are frozen solid.
+Beware though, if these accessories are partially frozen or slushy, they are subject to additional screening.

 You may also bring gel or liquid-filled teethers, canned, jarred and processed baby food in carry-on baggage.
 Again, these items may be subject to additional screening, though.

 The Federal Drug Administration does consider breast pumps as medical devices and allows travelers to bring them in their carry-ons.
 However, the FDA leaves it up to individual airlines to interpret the rule as they wish.

 For example, some airlines count a breast pump toward your allotted number of carry-ons, while others do not.
 Other airlines require passengers to flag breast pumps as a medical device 48 hours before departure.

 Be sure to contact the airline prior to departure to find out its specific policies regarding breast pumps and medical devices.